georgik/SDL-ESP32-component/README.md

 # OpenTyrian - ESP32 Port

 This is a port of OpenTyrian (ported to ESP32 by Gadget Workbench).
-It's based on OpenTyrian (https://bitbucket.org/opentyrian/opentyrian/wiki/Home)
+It's based on OpenTyrian (https://bitbucket.org/opentyrian/opentyrian/wiki/Home).

+This is update fork from https://github.com/jkirsons/OpenTyrian addopted to new hardware with support of [Board Support Packages](https://components.espressif.com/components?q=Board+Support+Package).

+The fork was also updated to use all the data from flash, since SD cards have tendency to be unreliable.

 ## Storyline